daronphang/programming-resources/networking/protocols/transfer/HTTPS/CA.md

 - Encryption for secure communication over insecure networks
 - Integrity of the documents signed with the certificate

-When you install and OS or browser, a list of trusted CAs will come with it.
+When you install an OS or browser, a list of trusted CAs will come with it.
 In this list, the CA's public keys are also stored.

 If one of the CAs you trust is compromised, an attacker can use the stolen private key to sign a certificate for any website they like.
 The client will not know that the public key is forged.

-### How digital certificates are generated
+### How digital certificates are generated and authenticated

 1. The applicant for a digital certificate generates a key pair consisting of public key and private key (not shared with anyone else including CA)
 2. The applicant generates a certificate signing request (CSR) which is an encoded text file containing the public key and other information about the entity i.e. domain name, organization, address, etc.
-3. The CSR is sent to the CA who verifies the information and digitally signs the certificate with an issuing private key
+3. The CSR is sent to the CA who verifies the information and digitally signs the certificate with an issuing private key (by an intermediate certificate, not root certificate)
-4. The signed certificate is sent back to the applicant
+4. The signed certificate (SSL) is sent back to the applicant which is a file that contains the data (CA's issuer name, company name, domain, server's public key, etc.) including the digital signature (an encrypted version of the data)
-5. When the signed certificate is presented to a third party, the recipient can cryptographically confirm the CA's digital signature via the CA's public key
+5. When the signed certificate is presented to a third party, the recipient (browser) can cryptographically confirm the CA's digital signature via the CA's public key (stored in the CA bundle)
+6. The CA's public key is used to decrypt the digital signature and compares the values with the contents of the certificate itself; if they match, the signature is valid
+7. The recipient performs signature validation through the certificate chain and if it sees that the signed certificate is issued and signed by one of the trusted roots in its root store, it will automatically trust it

+For data encryption, public keys are used to encrypt while private keys decrypt.
+For digital signatures, it is the **reverse.**

+The client (browser) does not have to check with the CAs directly as the signature itself is enough proof that the certificate is valid and authentic (beauty of asymmetric encryption).

-### Chain of trust
+## Chain of trust

 In a chain of trust, certificates are issued and signed by certificates that live higher up in the hierarchy.
 It consists of several parts including: